Tedchai/EE629-IOT/project/README.md

 * psutil.getloadavg()
     * Return the average system load over the last 1, 5 and 15 minutes as a tuple.
 * psutil.cpu_status().interrupts
     * Time spent for servicing hardware interrupts
+* psutil.disk_usage('/').free
+    * Return disk usage statistics about the partition which contains the given path as a named tuple